-Introverts can prepare by practicing the actions that will matter most: smiling, engaging in practice conversations, and projecting confidence that you are a great fit for their program.
+Introverts can prepare by practicing the actions that will matter most: smiling, engaging in conversations, and projecting confidence that you are a great fit for their program.

+Get ready for your MMIs!
+First, sign up to watch the video of our fantastic Q&A with two med school experts: Ace the Multiple Mini Interview.
 After that, check out Accepted’s Mock MMI Services.
 These mock interviews provide fantastic opportunities for you to up your game, sometimes to a remarkable degree.
 Clients tell us over and over again how well prepared they were for their own mock interviews based on our assistance.

 Since 2001, Cydney Foote has advised hundreds of successful applicants for medical and dental education, residency and fellowship training, and other health-related degrees.
 Admissions consulting combines her many years of creating marketing content with five years on fellowship and research selection committees at the University of Washington School of Medicine.
 She’s also shared her strategy for impressing interviewers in a popular webinar and written three books and numerous articles on the admissions process.
 Want Cydney to help you get Accepted?
 Click here to get in touch!